We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 - The non-reflective embrace of “theory of mind” is itself a kind of “mind blindness”.
 It’s an empathic liability that gets in the way of understanding autistic and neurodivergent people.
 “And this is where the neurotypical belief in theory of mind becomes a liability.
 Not just a liability – a disability.
 Because not only are neurotypicals just as mind-blind to autistics as autistics are to neurotypicals, this self-centered belief in theory of mind makes it impossible to mutually negotiate an understanding of how perceptions might differ among individuals in order to arrive at a pragmatic representation that accounts for significant differences in the experiences of various individuals.
 It bars any discussion of opening up a space for autistics to participate in social communication by clarifying and mapping the ways in which their perceptions differ.
 Rather than recognize that the success rate of the neurotypical divining rod is based on mere statistical likelihood that the thoughts and feelings of neurotypicals will correlate, they declare it an ineffable gift, and use it to valorize their own abilities and pathologize those of autistics.
 A belief in theory of mind makes it unnecessary for neurotypicals to engage in real perspective-taking, since they are able, instead, to fall back on projection.
 Differences that they discover in autistic thinking are dismissed as pathology, not as a failure in the neurotypical’s supposed skill in theory of mind or perspective-taking.”

 - Autism is not a disease.
 There is no cure for autism, nor do autistic people want to be cured.
 Autism is an integral part of our being.
 Removing it would be a death of self.
-Autistic is an identity and a culture.
+Autistic is an identity, a community, and a culture.
 It is a valuable and natural part of human diversity.

 - We are not puzzle pieces.
 “Participants associated puzzle pieces with imperfection, incompletion, uncertainty, difficulty, the state of being unsolved, and, most poignantly, being missing.”